curl/curl/docs/libcurl/curl_url_get.md

 ## CURLU_URLENCODE

-If set, curl_url_get(3) URL encodes the host name part when a full URL is retrieved.
+If set, curl_url_get(3) URL encodes the hostname part when a full URL is retrieved.
 If not set (default), libcurl returns the URL with the host name "raw" to support IDN names to appear as-is.
 IDN host names are typically using non-ASCII bytes that otherwise gets percent-encoded.

-Note that even when not asking for URL encoding, the '%' (byte 37) is URL encoded to make sure the host name remains valid.
+Note that even when not asking for URL encoding, the '%' (byte 37) is URL encoded to make sure the hostname remains valid.

 ## CURLU_PUNYCODE